lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Select ``heliocentricZ`` for y and ``heliocentricX`` for x.
 Click on "Apply" or "OK."
-Observe that the object's trajectory is not constant in Z - and that means that its orbit is not in the plane of the Ecliptic during the simunated Rubin observation, but the object does pass through the ecliptic plane when Z = 0.
+Observe that the object's trajectory is not constant in Z - and that means that its orbit is not in the plane of the Ecliptic during the simulated Rubin observation, but the object does pass through the ecliptic plane when Z = 0.

 .. figure:: /_static/portal_tut03_step05b.png
     :name: portal_tut03_step05b